Special Needs Planning

 In contrast to disabled adults with Third-Party Trusts, those with Self-Settled Trusts must pay back any government benefits they receive after the creation of the Trust.
 This means that upon the disabled person’s death, the funds in the Trust must be used to pay back the government.
 Any remaining assets can then be distributed to contingent beneficiaries.

-Contact a Naperville Special Needs Estate Planning Attorney
+Contact a Yorkville Special Needs Estate Planning Attorney

-Sean Robertson and Robertson Legal Group, LLC concentrate in estate planning, special needs estate planning, and asset protection for families and individuals in the Western Suburbs of Chicago.
-From offices in Naperville, we provide customized and cost-effective estate planning solutions for families with special needs.
-Sean Robertson is a graduate of DePaul University College of Law and the University of Illinois at Urbana-Champaign.
-He has over 14 years of estate planning experience and is passionate about helping families with their customized estate planning legal solutions.
-Call 630-882-9117 or use our online form to contact our office today.
+Robertson Legal Group, LLC concentrate in estate planning, special needs estate planning, and asset protection for families and individuals in the Western Suburbs of Chicago.
+From offices in Yorkville, we provide customized and cost-effective estate planning solutions for families with special needs.
+We are a graduate of DePaul University College of Law and the University of Illinois at Urbana-Champaign.
+He has over 15 years of estate planning experience and is passionate about helping families with their customized estate planning legal solutions.
+Call 630-780-1034 or use our online form to contact our office today.